SAP-samples/cap-cds-hands-on/exercises/05/README.md

 > The order in which these appearances are actually made also teaches us that
 > in CDS models, definitions don't have to come before their first use.

-👉 For now, think of aspects as a sibling of types.
+👉 For now, think of aspects as siblings of types.
 Like types, they can be anonymous, or be given a name (as `CodeList` here).
 Unlike types, they cannot be "scalar", i.e. they must contain elements (i.e. have a `{ ... }` structure).

 Aspects can be used to extend existing structures, most commonly entities.
-And the shortest, most colloquial way to do this is with a `:` symbol, a [shortcut syntax construct](https://cap.cloud.sap/docs/cds/cdl#includes) that says "oh, and include the elements in this aspect too".
+And the shortest, most idiomatic way to do this is with a `:` symbol, a [shortcut syntax construct](https://cap.cloud.sap/docs/cds/cdl#includes) that says "oh, and include the elements in this aspect too".